rpivo/frameworkless/development/addingACleanScript.md

 - Removes the output folder for a project (this could be something like `dist` or `build` or `lib`).
 - Remakes the folder.
 - Copies the entry file (`index.html`).
+- Copies each asset from a given assets folder.

-It can be extended to also copy any static assets to the build folder, or copy CSS or other files that may not need to be processed by a build tool like Rollup or Webpack.
+It can be extended to copy CSS or other files that may not need to be processed by a build tool like Rollup or Webpack.

 <hr />